felipecbarbosa/felipecbarbosa.github.io/leituras.md

 - A Imaginação de Marketing
 - O Labirinto dos Espíritos
 - Vale Tudo da Notícia
+- Algorithms to Live By: The Computer Science of Human Decisions

 ### Livros 2017 (21)
 - Antifrágil